Woolloongabba: Education

-Buranda State School is a government primary (Prep-6) school for boys and girls at 24 Cowley Street (27.4971°S 153.0426°E).
+Buranda State School is a government primary (Prep–6) school for boys and girls at 24 Cowley Street (27.4971°S 153.0426°E).
 In 2018, the school had an enrolment of 247 students with 20 teachers (14 full-time equivalent) and 10 non-teaching staff (8 full-time equivalent).

-Narbethong State Special School is a special primary and secondary (Early Childhood-12) school for boys and girls at 25 Salisbury Street (27.4957°S 153.0447°E).
+Narbethong State Special School is a government special primary and secondary (Early Childhood to Year 12) school for boys and girls at 25 Salisbury Street (27.4957°S 153.0447°E).
 The school specialises in education for students with impaired vision.
 In 2018, the school had an enrolment of 57 students with 38 teachers (32 full-time equivalent) and 60 non-teaching staff (35 full-time equivalent).

-There is no mainstream secondary school in Woolloongabba.
-The nearest government secondary schools are Brisbane State High School in neighbouring South Brisbane to the north-west, Coorparoo Secondary College in neighbouring Coorparoo to the west, and Yeronga State School in Yeronga to the south.
+There are no mainstream government secondary schools in Woolloongabba.
+The nearest government secondary schools are Brisbane State High School in neighbouring South Brisbane to the north-west, Coorparoo Secondary College in neighbouring Coorparoo to the west, and the new Brisbane South State Secondary College in neighbouring Dutton Park to the west.

+The 2021 initial intake at Brisbane South State Secondary College was Year 7 students only, with each successive calendar year extending the range of school years on offer until 2026 when the full Years 7–12 schooling will be provided.
+Until that time, another option for schooling to Year 12 is Yeronga State High School in Yeronga to the south.